Enoshima Sea Candle

 The Enoshima Sea Candle (江の島シーキャンドル), also known as the Shonan Observatory Lighthouse, is an observation tower and lighthouse located in the Samuel Cocking Garden on the small tidal island of Enoshima in Fujisawa, Kanagawa, Japan.
 The tower has two observation decks, the primary indoor deck and a secondary outdoor deck.
 The primary deck can be accessed via a central lift or spiral staircase, while the outdoor deck can only be accessed by a second spiral staircase.

 Completed in 2003, the Sea Candle was built to celebrate the 2002 centenary of the Enoshima Electric Railway.
 The Sea Candle was constructed next to the Enoshima lighthouse that was built in 1951.
 On New Year's Eve 2002, a ceremony took place to transfer the lighthouse duty, after which the old lighthouse was dismantled.
 The observation decks on the Sea Candle opened to the general public on 29 April 2003.

 In 2004, the lighthouse was awarded a Good Design Award under the category Architecture and Environment Design – Environment Design.

 In popular culture

-In the 2004 anime, Elfen Lied, The Enoshima Sea Candle is a key location for events of the series.
+In the 2004 anime, Elfen Lied, the Enoshima Sea Candle is a key location for events of the series.

+In the third season of kanojo, okarishimasu episode 10, the protagonist and his rental girlfriend go there to rest their minds and wash sad thoughts away.